mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 Boutique, technical consultancies like Mainmatter are nothing like that, but still "consultant" is a title with plenty of loaded meanings and associations.

-As our Engineering Manager @KevinBongart puts it eloquently, the perception can be like:
+As our Engineering Manager, [Kevin Bongart](https://github.com/KevinBongart), puts it eloquently, the perception can be like:

 "Ugh, leadership is bringing in a bunch of consultants from Big Co to audit the team and point out our inefficiencies… this can't be good, right?"